wellesley-cs230/wellesley-cs230.github.io/hw6.md

 ## Task 2: Implementing the Doubly Linked list

 Create a class, `DoublyLinkedList<T>` that uses your `DoublyLinearNode<T>` to implement the `LinearList<T>` interface.
+Before implementing each method, **draw a memory diagram** to make sure you know what pointer manipulations you plan to use.
+You may find it helpful to draw multiple versions of these memory diagrams corresponding to lists of various sizes.

+Additionallyi, in your implementation: please,
+* Store both a reference to the front of the list **and the rear**.
+* Be sure to update these references appropriately when inserting/removing.
+* Use the reference to rear for fast removal from the very end of the list.
+That is, if someone wants to remove the last element in the list, use rear instead of iterating through the whole list.

 ## Task 3: Testing

 Please test your `DoublyLinkedList<T>` in a main method belonging to the same class.
+You can save your tests in `DoublyLinkedList.txt`.
 There's no need to test your `DoublyLinearNode<T>`.